oroinc/documentation/commerce/admin_guide/pricing/global_pricing.rst

 Global pricing configuration helps you:

+* Enable/disable the default OroCommerce pricing management system.

-* Set price precision and price rounding strategy.
+* Set the price precision and price rounding strategy.

-* Configure default price lists, their priority and merge strategy to get the necessary resulting combination of prices that are shown on the websites and for the customers whenever their price list settings fall back to the system default.
+* Configure default price lists, their priority and merge strategy to get the necessary resulting combination of prices that are shown on the websites, and for the customers whenever their price list settings fall back to the system default.

 * Specify an offset in hours that helps launch combined price list recalculation before price change is activated.